 Yesterday was a big day for me – my 40th birthday!
 To celebrate the occasion, I have decided to write today about 4 communication lessons I have learnt during my 4 decades.
 (Don’t worry, I’ve also eaten cake, drunk champagne and spent lots of time with my lovely family and friends to celebrate – it’s not all work, work, work!)

-As I will be saying during my session at the forthcoming Charity Writing and Communications Training Day on 23 October, communication isn’t actually rocket science.
+Communication isn’t actually rocket science.
 It’s something we have all been doing since we were babies – many studies have shown how even new born babies start to communicate with their parents through eye contact and touch, way before verbal communication gets a look-in.
 So if I have been communicating with others around me for the past 40 years, what are the main things that I have learnt?

 Ever since my mum used to give me story titles to write when I was a kid, I have loved writing.
 The process of putting words on paper, and now on a screen, is so much fun.
 One of the things that I love most about it, is that by simply changing one or two words, you can change the whole meaning or feeling of a sentence.
 For example, a well-timed ‘and’ or ‘but’ can make all the difference: